alexdiwa/cocobuds/README.md

 The goal of our app is to connect designers and developers with each other.
 At a higher level we created a system where users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
 These actions are accomplished through HTTP requests that the web server (Puma) manages and routes to controller methods that perform the action.
 As discussed above, this system is designed and structured according to the MVC architectural pattern.

 The first series of actions describe how users can add/edit information about themselves in a User table (accessed by the model in the database), and the presentation of that data.
-This is so that each can find others who are based in a convenient location and who have skills they are interested in learning.
+This is so that each user can find others who are based in a convenient location and who have skills they are interested in learning.
 What the users see is modified, transformed or processed by the controller, passed to the view and rendered to the browser.
 Users can update and delete their profile and account.

 The second series of actions describe the ways in which users can interact with each other.
 This is facilitated through associations between the User model and those related to messaging (Message and Conversation) and favouriting/following (Follow).

 ### 10. Detail any third party services that your App will use. ###

 We use a number of third-party services to streamline our app development, management and deployment process.
 AWS S3 allows us to host images (profile pictures) instead of storing files locally, which improves our potential for scalability.
 We used Stripe to handle our payments so that these are processed safely and securely, which means that we don't have to store sensitive user payment data in our database.
-We deployed our app on Heroku, a cloud platform with its own in-built server and Postgres database.
+We deployed our app on Heroku, a cloud platform with its own in-built Puma server and Postgres database.
 To generate our user pictures in our seeded database, we used UI Faces API.

 A list of all the gems/software used in building this app are detailed above.
 [Click here](#5-identify-and-describe-the-software-to-be-used-in-your-app) to view.